IOS4ANGELEN/CGCellContentViewManager/README.md

 ### Introduction

-An elegant way to solve the problem while clicking a UITableViewCell, the subviews in the cell's contentView will change backgroundColor as our unexpected.
+An elegant way to solve the problem while we're clicking a UITableViewCell, the subviews in the cell's contentView's backgroundColor changed unexpected.

-**Common Solution**
+**A common Solution**

 Disable the native cell's selection style: